mCrozzoli/PipeOrgan_wifi_controller/README.md

 # PipeOrgan_wifi_controller

-First version of a wifi pipe organ controller!
+First version of a wifi pipe organ controller! ...but bugs I need to fix: if you choose columns to be > 8 the UI crashes, and it seems that the msg on the receiver needs to be emptied when receiving a new one (?).
+Soon I'll upload a new version :)

 ## Project: Pipe Organ WIFI Controller